MikeZakrevskii/MikeZakrevskii/README.md

 Developed regression test-suites and smoke-checklists for a large e-commerce platform (X5 Retail)

-Designed a transability matrix, supervised monitoring over test coverage of business requirements
+Designed a transability matrix, conducted monitoring over test coverage of business requirements

 Tested an integration with an external payment module (SBERPAY)